mrWh1te/Botmation/README.md

 ## Running a Nation of Bots

-The `MationBot` class supports the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) package to run multiple bots in parallel!
-An example script will be provided in the future, but the heart of it, looks like:
+The `MationBot` class supports the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) package to run multiple bots concurrently!
+Here's how the heart of it looks:

 ```
 cluster.queue(data, async(page, ...) => {